luisferreira32/fog-computing-orchestration/README.md

 [Matplotlib](https://matplotlib.org/) was used for graphical results.

-Baselines were made with [stable-baselines](https://github.com/hill-a/stable-baselines) which in turn was forked from OpenAI baselines, this ones need version 1.4 or 1.5 of Tensorflow to reproduce them.
+Baselines were made with [stable-baselines](https://github.com/hill-a/stable-baselines) which in turn was forked from OpenAI baselines, this ones need version 1.8 to 1.15 of Tensorflow to reproduce them.